NCBI-Hackathons/ScrubSV/README.md

 # ScrubSV
-ScrubSV is a filtering toolset that uses SNP information to detect violating SVs and makrs them.
+ScrubSV is a filtering toolset that uses SNP information to detect violating SVs and marks them.